oracle-quickstart/oci-ebs/README.md

   When all components have been created, Terraform displays a completion message.
 For example: Apply complete!
 Resources: 47 added, 0 changed, 0 destroyed.

-8) If you want to delete the infrastructure, run:
+8.f you want to delete the infrastructure, run:

   ```
   $ terraform destroy